innerNULL/leveling-up/README.md

 # My Notes
-Simple is good, but controllable is best.
-So instead of using static side framework, I just using github + markdowns to manage my personal publicly accessible notes.
+**Simple is good, but controllable is the best**.
+So instead of using static site framework, I just using github + markdowns to manage my personal learning notes.

 ## Activities